lackovic/angular-seed/README.md

 1. uses the version 1.7.x of AngularJS;
 2. uses `yarn` instead of `bower`.

+*Warning*: this is still a work in progress, it is not ready for being used.

 ## Related information

 * Migration from bower to yarn done using [bower-away](https://github.com/sheerun/bower-away)